 The discussion was moderated by longtime Silicon Valley journalist, Tom Foremski, and driven by a panel of marketing professionals and content creators: Steve Farnsworth, Erin Robbins O’Brien, and Jason Miller.

-After an hour of introductions, libations and light bites, Foremski corralled the attendees to the couch-laden corner of the Impress Labs office to begin what promised to be a lively debate.
+After an hour of introductions, libations and light bites, Foremski corralled the attendees to the couch-laden corner of the Kiterocket office to begin what promised to be a lively debate.